eProsima/Fast-DDS-statistics-backend/docs/rst/notes/notes.rst

 Version 0.11.0
 ##############

-This release includes the following **improvement**:
+This release includes the following **update**:

 * Regenerate TypeSupport with Fast DDS-Gen v2.5.1.

 This release includes the following **bugfix**:

 * Remove obsolete warning in documentation.
   Fast DDS v2.9.0 changed the default behavior by building with ``FASTDDS_STATISTICS`` enabled by default.

 This release includes the following **dependencies update**: